Davy Fitzgerald: Waterford manager

 On 11 August 2022, Fitzgerald was appointed Waterford Senior hurling manager for a second time on a two-year term with an option for a third term.

 Under Fitzgerald, Waterford failed to get out of the Munster Championship in 2023 and 2024.

 Waterford got relegated from 2024 Division 1 Hurling League.

 In June 2024, Fitzgerald was suspended for four weeks "abusive language towards a match official or disruptive conduct" after his conduct after approaching referee after Waterford MHC defeat against Clare in Cusack Park.

 After an unsuccessful, 2 years in charge, Fitzgerald stepped down as manager on 2 July 2024.

 Antrim manager

 On 12 August 2024, Fitzgerald was appointed Antrim Senior hurling manager on a two-year term with an option for a third year.

-On 25 May 2025, Antrim where relegated from the Leinster Championship, after losing all five of their matches.
+On 25 May 2025, Antrim where relegated from the Leinster Championship, after losing all five matches.

 On May 30 2025, Fitzgerald was handed an eight-week suspension for comments he made in the wake of side's Leinster SHC defeat to Galway.

+In the 2026 National Hurling League Division 1B, Antrim avoided relegation by virtue of scoring difference.
+Following loss to Down, Fitzgeralds team fifth defeat in six league matches.

+In May 2026, Fitzgerald stepped down as manager after disappointing two years in charge.